penguin-teal/shove/README.md

 # Archived 2023/12/14

 This project has now been archived.
-The basis of the language works, for example the this example code:
+The basis of the language works, for example this example code:

 ```shove